globalsmile/Super-Store-Report/README.md

 # Project Name:

-Super-Store-Report
+Super Store Report

 ---

 # Project Objective:

-The purpose of this analysis is to visualize the sales by quarter and year, top 5 cities by sales, bottom 5 cities by sales, and sales by segment.
+The purpose of this analysis is to determine the  amount of sales by quarter and year, top 5 cities by sales, bottom 5 cities by sales, and amount of sales by segment.

 ---